Written By Sharon Boyd, RDH, BS. | Reviewed by Lara T. Coseo, DDS

-Sore gums can occur in one area of your mouth or throughout the entire mouth, and have a various number of causes.
+Sore gums can occur in one area of your mouth or throughout the entire mouth and have a various number of causes.
 Your gums may be sore when you brush and floss them, or they may be sore throughout the day, causing chronic pain.
-The soreness is related to infection, swelling and inflammation of the gums and is simply a symptom of an underlying condition.
+The soreness is related to infection, swelling, and inflammation of the gums and is simply a symptom of an underlying condition.

-Bacteria And Infection
+Germs And Infection

 When plaque sits on the teeth for around 24 hours, it calcifies into tartar.
-Tartar cannot be brushed off and harbors bacteria that cause gingivitis, resulting in sore gums around the areas of buildup.
+Tartar cannot be brushed off and harbors germs that cause gingivitis, resulting in sore gums around the areas of buildup.

 Areas between teeth that abnormally collect food are especially prone to being sore, due to the constant packing each time you eat.